+12. Does your medical school curriculum address the unique climate and environmental health challenges that have impacted and are impacting Indigenous communities?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
-Score explanation: This topic was not covered.
+Score explanation: This topic is not covered in VCU's curriculum.